 Cut, copy, and paste are the basic functionality of any operating system.
 Android is not so different.
-It will temporarily save in a clipboard for further usage when you cut or copy any texts.
+It will temporarily save in a clipboard for further usage when you cut or copy any text.

 For the most part, the clipboard only holds one item at a time and replaces it immediately with the new one.
-For single usages, it is sufficient and can fulfill the purpose.
+For single usage, it is sufficient and can fulfill the purpose.
 But some people need more than that.
 Using multiple items from the clipboard is a very handy tool and saves lots of time.

 How to use copy and paste on Android?